missmantou/AICamp-WineRating/README.md

+# Wine Rating Prediction in AWS

+Folders:
-The data folder includes the original data, data after preprocessing, train and test datasets used for model training.
+data: includes the original data, data after preprocessing, train and test datasets used for model training.

-scripts folder includes codes for EDA, preprocessing and feature engineering.
+scripts: includes codes for EDA, preprocessing and feature engineering.

+Files:
+Report notebook is the detail report for the whole project.